 - One or both arms not being straight, allowing them to wiggle free.

 - You didn’t pull the blanket corners right around the baby

 - The wrap you are using is too small

 It may take a few tries before you perfect your swaddling technique.
 Hang in there, it will get much easier with practice.
 Pretty soon you will be swaddling like a pro.

 What a baby should wear when being swaddled

-With the swaddle covering your whole baby’s body, its easy to forget that there are clothes underneath.
+With the swaddle covering your whole baby’s body, it is easy to forget that there are clothes underneath.

 Rule of thumb, count the swaddle as a layer of clothing.
-In summer its fine to have your baby in nothing more than a nappy under neath the swaddle.
+In summer its fine to have your baby in nothing more than a nappy underneath the swaddle.
 In winter, a light onesie.
-Use your best judgement to determine the correct amount of clothing and watch for any signs that your baby is uncomfortable.
+Use your best judgment to determine the correct amount of clothing and watch for any signs that your baby is uncomfortable.